-Power outages can be frustrating, whether unexpected or planned.
+Power outages can be frustrating, whether they are unexpected or planned.
 They can also be dangerous after a heavy storm or rainfall.
-It’s not just hurricanes and strong winds that can cause power outages.
-Downed power lines and intense thunderstorms can also leave your home without electricity.
+It’s not just hurricanes and strong winds that can cause power outages; downed power lines and intense thunderstorms can also leave your home without electricity.
 The good thing is that you can reduce the frustrations by preparing in advance for a power outage.
-Since natural disasters and storms can happen when you least expect them, it’s wise to use these tips to prepare for power outages.
+Your family’s safety is important during a power outage.
+Since natural disasters and storms can happen when you least expect them, it’s wise to use the following tips.

 Let There Be Light

 It’s essential to have enough alternate light sources on hand for when nighttime rolls around.
-It would pay to buy several flashlights, at least either one for each family member or one for each room.
-If several flashlights are not an option, consider purchasing one potent alternate light source.
+Consider buying several flashlights, at least either one for each family member or one for each room.
+If several flashlights are not an option, consider purchasing one alternate light source.
 Ensure that you have fresh and fully charged spare batteries.
 Otherwise, your flashlights will go out when you least expect them to in the night.
 It would also be best to have an oil lamp or propane lantern as an alternative light source.
-However, it’s not advisable to use candles because they are fire hazards.
+Remember that candles can be fire hazards!

 Remain Connected